-During the visit of King Chulalongkorn (Rama V) to Russia on July 2-10, 1897 the diplomatic relations between Russia and Siam were formalised.
+During the Royal visit of H.M.
+King Chulalongkorn (Rama V) to Russia on July 2-10, 1897 the diplomatic relations between Russia and Siam were formalized.
 On December 4, 1897 Mr. Alexander Olarovsky was appointed as Charge d'Affaires and Consul-General of Russia to Siam.
 On April 14, 1898 the Russian Consulate-General was opened in Bangkok.
 Later it was upgraded into the Mission which operated till 1917.

-A short pause in the bilateral relations appeared after 1917.
+A pause in the bilateral relations emerged after 1917.
 The diplomatic relations between the Soviet Union and Thailand were established on March 12, 1941.
-In 1947 the two sides signed the Agreement on the Exchange of Diplomatic Missions and a year later the Russian Embassy started to function in the Thai capital.
+In 1947 the two sides signed the Agreement on the Exchange of Diplomatic Missions and a year later the Russian Embassy started functioning in the Thai capital.
 During the Cold War the relations between the two countries developed ambivalently.
 Until the end of the 70-s there were neither conflicts nor any substantial progress.